Avatar: The Last Airbender: Books

 Several books based on the show have been published.
 Dark Horse Comics published an art book titled Avatar: The Last Airbender – The Art of the Animated Series on June 2, 2010, with 184 pages of original art from the series.
+A second edition of the book was released on November 25, 2020, featuring a new cover and eight new pages.